Swat009/turingstore/README.md

 # TuringStore

 This project contains a set of Express.js REST APIs which are intented to serve as the backend of an online shopping store.
+Sample endpoints are available [here](https://turingstore.herokuapp.com/)

 ## Installation